EirikEvjenHagtvedt/PredictingAccumulationRate/README.md

 Horten's data contain the columns; SID, width, accumulation rate measured, and maintenance dates.
 Field measurement data contain all the columns above plus one column for each measured parameter during field measurements.
 GIS data contain: slope, flow accumulation, contributing area, construction year and masl.

+Running the model require a CLIENT-ID from frost.met to extract the json-file containing precipitation data.

 ## Syntax
 A generalized syntax of the model follow: